particle-iot/docs/src/content/ethernet.md

 # Particle Ethernet FeatherWing

+The Ethernet Featherwing has been deprecated and is no longer available for sale.
+The [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201) can be used instead by following the instructions [here](/hardware/ethernet/ethernet/#adafruit-featherwing).

 ![Image of the Xenon in a breadboard](/assets/images/ethernet-featherwing.jpg)

 The Ethernet FeatherWing is the fastest way to add wired connectivity to your Argon or Boron and turns any Particle Gen 3 dev kit into an Ethernet gateway.
 Based on the WIZnet W5500 chip, this side-by-side FeatherWing maintains great RF performance even while adding Ethernet connectivity to any Particle Gen 3 device.